Elna K. Solvang, chair

 Courses covering various topics of interest in this particular discipline are offered regularly.
 Contact department or program chair for more information.

-Limited to religion majors and minors, this course uses the seminar format to engage students in systematic reflection about the ways in which the modes of inquiry in the field of religion can contribute to the consideration of a common topic.
-Each student will complete a research project under the supervision of the instructor and present the results in a paper to the seminar for criticism and discussion.
+For religion majors and minors, this course uses the seminar format to engage students in systematic reflection about the ways in which the modes of inquiry in the field of religion can contribute to the consideration of a common topic.
+Each student will complete a research project under the supervision of the instructor and present the results in a paper to the seminar for critique and discussion.

 This course provides an opportunity for individual students to conduct in-depth study of a particular topic under the supervision of a faculty member.
 Contact the department or program chair for more information.